 - Flip bird over and flatten by pressing flat (you’ll hear a snap) and pat turkey dry with paper towel.
 Tuck the wings under the breast.

 - Mix together kosher sea salt and baking powder.
-Sprinkle mixture onto the turkey until it’s coated with salt mixture.
+Sprinkle mixture onto the turkey until it has a light coating of the salt mixture.

 - Carefully transfer turkey onto a baking sheet that’s topped with a rack and refrigerate uncovered for 12-24 hours.